Oldranda1414/Privacy-P2P-Federated-Learning/doc/finalReport.md

 Racap what you did **not**
 -->

+#### Unit tests and CI

+Before any additonal work would be done on the project, a unit test and consequent CI infrastructure would have to be instantiated, as the project exceedes it's proof of concept goal on it's way to becoming a production ready project.

+#### Python Package

+A non trivial resetructure of the high level implementations of the project could be done to turn the project into a python package.
+This would entail the use of a simple and understandable API to empower users to quickly setup peers and have them start the distributed algorithm.

+Although a costly improvement it would make the adoption of the project much easier for the users.

 #### Leader election

 In the first part of the algorithm execution the peers must elect a 'leader' that generates the model's starting weights and passes then to the other peers, to ensure all peers start the first training round using the same model.